 This beach, located on the East side of the island, has a cool tidepool that’s perfect for the kiddos to play in.
 Many people use the calm waters in the tidepool to learn how to snorkel.

-Zipline and Mountain Tubing
+Things to do in Kauai with Kids: Zipline and Mountain Tubing

 If you’re interested in getting your adrenaline pumping, check out Kauai’s Backcountry Adventures in Lihue.
 My husband and I, left our small children at the resort with grandma and went ziplining and mountain tubing with Kauai’s Backcountry Adventure.
 It was a great way to see the Island.
 To join in on the fun, children have to be at least 12 to zipline and 5 to go mountain tubing with Kauai’s Backcountry Adventures.

-No first trip to Hawaii is complete without attending a luau.
 There are several luau options on the island.
 We opted for the Luau Kalamaku because they allowed for us to pay to attend the luau without dining, which was a bit cheaper than the cost of the full luau.
 The show was beautiful and the kids thoroughly enjoyed it.

 The Kalamaku Luau is located at the same location as the Kauai Plantation Railway.
 The train tour was chock full of historical information and fun facts about the island and the sugar industry.
 Additionally, the train makes a few stops along the route to allow the children onboard to feed animals on the plantation.
 The train company provides the food for the animals.